-If the Water Leak Detection Error occurs during a machine cycle, the control will record the error and display the message "Water Leak Detected" at the end of the cycle on the Unlock Door Menu.
+If the Water Leak Detection Error occurs during a machine cycle, the control will record the error and display the message "Water Leak Detected: Drain Valve" or "Water Leak Detected: Fill Valve" at the end of the cycle on the Unlock/ Open Door Menu.
 The control saves the error type as well as the cycle, segment, step, date and time in which the error occurred.
 The error is added to a queue that holds the last 8 machine errors.

-Water Leak Detection Error During a Diagnostic Test
+• Water Leak Detection Error During a Diagnostic Test

-If the Water Leak Detection Error occurs during the Water Leak Detection Diagnostic Test, the control will record the error and display the message "FAIL".
+If the Water Leak Detection Error occurs during the Water Leak Detection Diagnostic Test, the control will record the error and display the message "FAIL: Drain Valve" or "FAIL: Fill Valve."
 The control saves the error type as well as the date and time on which the error occurred.
 The error is added to a queue that holds the last 8 machine errors.

-Water Leak Detection Error During Auto-Water Leak Detection
+• Water Leak Detection Error During Auto-Water Leak Detection

-If the Water Leak Detection Error occurs during the Auto Water Leak Detection, the control will record the error and display the message "FAIL".
-After the test is complete, the control will continue to display the "FAIL" message until any keypad is pressed, at which point the control will return to the Cycle Menu.
+If the Water Leak Detection Error occurs during the Auto Water Leak Detection, the control will record the error and display the message "FAIL: Drain Valve" or "FAIL: Fill Valve."
+After the test is complete, the control will continue to display the "FAIL: Drain Valve" or "FAIL: Fill Valve." message until any keypad is pressed, at which point the control will return to the Cycle Menu.
 The control saves the error type as well as the date and time on which the error occurred.
 The error is added to a queue that holds the last 8 machine errors.